omgnetwork/plasma-contracts/plasma_framework/docs/design/tx-types-dependencies.md

 ## Code design to keep things flexible with the tx type dependencies

-There are concepts that keeps the system more flexible in situation when there is a need to add an extension.
+There are concepts that keep the system more flexible in situation when there is a need to add an extension.
 The `SpendingConditionRegistry` and `WireTransaction` are ways to abstract things further.

 ### Spending Condition Registry